datatechnology/cornerstone/README.md

 ## Where to start?

 The key advantage or could be disadvantage for this implementation is it does not have any additional code that is unrelated to raft consensus itself.
-Which means, it does not have state machine, which could be a storange service.
+Which means, it does not have state machine, which could be a storage service.
 It also has very few dependencies, actually, only the STL and asio.
-It chooese asio is because asio supports both timer framework and async socket framework, which could be run on Windows, Linux and BSD systems.
+It chooses asio because asio supports both timer framework and async socket framework, which could be run on Windows, Linux and BSD systems.
 The project only contains the following stuff,
  1. core algorithm, raft_server.cxx
  2. fstream based log storage